We are ruled by laws and not by men (or women)

 Lady Justice lifting her blindfold

 At present under state wide criminal law, a judge can rule half way through a trial when the prosecution has completed presenting its case that “there is no case to answer”, and arbitrarily direct the jury to acquit the accused.
 Alternatively if the trial should proceed to a jury decision of guilt, the judge can still declare an acquittal by overruling the jury.
-Where a conviction has been upheld by the court, an appeal to a higher court can not only lead to an overturning of the jury decision but also a ruling of an acquittal.
+Where a conviction has been upheld by the court, an appeal to a higher court, strictly on the evidence before the jury, not on an issue of law such as an invalid search warrant, can not only lead to an overturning of the jury decision but also a ruling of an acquittal4.

 An argument used in defending this arbitrary use of judicial power is to declare that the judge (or judges if an appellate court) is not manifesting his or her opinion as to the guilt of the accused, but declaring, as a point of law, that there is insufficient evidence for a conviction.